StefanSchroeder/Gocal/README.md

 Known bugs
 ==========

-* The event file must be encoded in UTF-8.
 * When you have multiple events on the same date, they are overlapping.
 I don't intend to fix that.
 * Not all text will fit into the cells with some settings, because the font size is